blacklightpy/vaultofknowledge/Local AI Requirements.md

 Required Memory, Offload Ratio (to RAM), Tokens/Second, Context (maximum tokens remembered)

+RAG is used alongside LLM to retrieve data from images, databases, web, etc.
+Use re-rankers with RAG.

 ---
 In this section I got my answers from ChatGPT, but I read them through and typed all this myself.
 ### Requirements